Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Treatment of a serious disease - pancreatitis - requires a serious approach to treatment.
 The disease will not go away on its own.
 Any type of pancreatitis requires qualified medical care.

-Disorders of carbohydrate metabolism during exacerbation of chronic pancreatitis are corrected by the fractional administration of small doses of simple insulin.
+Disorders of carbohydrate metabolism during exacerbation of chronic pancreatitis are corrected by fractional administration of small doses of simple insulin.

 EXAMPLES OF TESTS